-Welcome to St. Simons Island, GA
+Welcome to St. Simons Island, Georgia!

 St. Simons Island is the largest of the Golden Isles along Georgia’s southern Atlantic coast.
-Eighteen square miles in size, it is accessible by car via the F.J.
+At 18 square miles in size, it is accessible by car via the F.J.
 Torras Causeway.
 St. Simons has a wide array of lodging choices ranging from stately hotels to comfy B & B’s.
 Golf resorts, condo rentals and vacation homes round out your choice for a spectacular St. Simons Island vacation.
 Make sure you bring or rent some bikes to explore, up close, all the beauty the island offers.
 And being an island, make time for some water sports and quality beach time.
 The restaurant scene here is packed with great local eateries, many serving fresh local seafood.

 Second Sundays: This popular family-friendly music event takes place at Gascoigne Bluff on St. Simons Island.
 1-7 p.m.
 Each month, the proceeds from Second Sunday benefit a variety of select local charitable organizations.
 Hundreds of music fans, families, friends–locals and visitors alike–who converge on the park armed with lawn chairs, blankets and coolers, enjoy listening to the live music.
 Raffle tickets are sold for door prizes contributed by area businesses.
 Kids can play in the inflatable bounce house and slides.
 Don’t miss out on this fun-filled community event!